AdobeDocs/commerce-pwa-studio/src/pages/guides/storefront-architecture/build-time/index.md

 The build architecture of PWA Studio is the system used to compile JavaScript and CSS source code into a production-ready PWA storefront application.

-## Magento store dependency
+## Backend application dependency

-PWA Studio is part of Magento's [service-oriented architecture][] vision.
+PWA Studio is part of Adobe Commerce's [service-oriented architecture][] vision.
 This vision minimizes dependencies by separating the merchant-facing store admin and the shopper-facing storefront application.
 Separating these two applications minimizes the dependencies between them.

 [service-oriented architecture]: https://en.wikipedia.org/wiki/Service-oriented_architecture

-The Venia build system respects this principle by running the build process independent from the Magento core application.
+The Venia build system respects this principle by running the build process independent from the Adobe Commerce or Magento Open Source core application.
-However, the build system does use the Magento API at compilation time for additional validation and optimization of storefront code.
+However, the build system does use the application's API at compilation time for additional validation and optimization of storefront code.

 ## Repository organization

-Unlike Magento themes, the source code for a PWA Studio storefront does not need to be located within the Magento application code.
+Unlike Adobe Commerce and Magento Open Source themes, the source code for a PWA Studio storefront does not need to be co-located with the application code.
-A PWA Studio storefront and its backing Magento server are two separate applications, so their codebase is separate from each other.
+A PWA Studio storefront and its backend service are two separate applications, so their codebase is separate from each other.

 The Venia concept storefront uses the `yarn` package for dependency management, but